 This program is provided to students when there are fewer than 20 students in a school with a common native language.
 Students receive English as a Second Language support from a certified teacher who has an ESL endorsement.

-Response to Intervention (RtI) is a general education initiative that is designed to utilize instructional interventions to meet the specific needs of children, both academically and behaviorally.
-RtI consists of a 3-Tier system that increases in intensity to meet the needs of students.
+Multi-tiered Systems of Support (MTSS) is a general education initiative that is designed to utilize instructional interventions to meet the specific needs of children, both academically and behaviorally.
+MTSS consists of a 3-Tier system that increases in intensity to meet the needs of students.

 The Illinois State Board of Education believes that increased student learning requires the consistent practice of providing high quality instruction matched to student needs.